qiaoIn/ReadingBooks/Reading/CAAQA/text-summary/chapter1.md

 ### Focus on the Common Case

-  - inn making a design trade-off, favor the frequent case over the infrequent case;
+  - in making a design trade-off, favor the frequent case over the infrequent case;
   - the common case works for power as well as for resource allocation and performance;
   - the frequent case is often simpler and can be done faster than the infrequent case.